 From time to time, the Company is a party to legal proceedings in the course of the Company's business.
-The Company does not expect any such current legal proceedings to have a material adverse effect on the Company's business or financial condition.
 Costs associated with the Company's involvement in legal proceedings are expensed as incurred.

-Proceedings Relating to '287 Patent
+Proceedings Relating to '287 Patent and '018 Patent

-As described more specifically below, the Company is a party to patent infringement litigation involving its European Patent No. 1,360,287 (the "'287 Patent"), which concerns genetically altered mice capable of producing chimeric antibodies that are part human and part mouse.
+The Company is a party to patent infringement litigation involving its European Patent No. 1,360,287 (the "'287 Patent") and its U.S. Patent No. 8,502,018 (the "'018 Patent"), both of which concern genetically altered mice capable of producing chimeric antibodies that are part human and part mouse.
 Chimeric antibody sequences can be used to produce high-affinity fully human monoclonal antibodies.
-In these proceedings (referred to below as "'287 Patent Infringement Litigation"), the Company claims infringement of several of the '287 Patent, and seeks, among other types of relief, an injunction and an account of profits in connection with the defendants' infringing acts, which may include, among other things, the making, use, keeping, sale, or offer for sale of genetically engineered mice (or certain cells from which they are derived) that infringe one or more claims of the '287 Patent.
+In these proceedings (the "'287 Patent Infringement Litigation" and "'018 Patent Infringement Litigation," respectively), the Company claims infringement of several claims of the '287 Patent and the '018 Patent (as applicable), and seeks, among other types of relief, an injunction and an account of profits in connection with the defendants' infringing acts, which may include, among other things, the making, use, keeping, sale, or offer for sale of genetically engineered mice (or certain cells from which they are derived) that infringe one or more claims of the '287 Patent and the '018 Patent (as applicable).
+At this time the Company is not able to predict the outcome of, or an estimate of gain, if any, related to, these proceedings.
+With respect to the '018 Patent Infringement Litigation against Ablexis, LLC, on October 31, 2014, the Company and Ablexis reached a confidential settlement and filed a joint stipulation dismissing the action with prejudice.